anhzhang/docs/userManual/source/processManagement.rst

 The second command, ``MPI_Comm_rank``, returns information about the specific process that calls the routine.
 It returns the rank number assigned to the process.
-The ranks are numbered from 0 to
-$N-1$, where $N$ is the total number of processes associated with the group.
+The ranks are numbered from 0 to N-1, where N is the total number of processes associated with the group.
 Combined with the ``MPI_Comm_size`` routine a process can determine its position within the group, and decisions can be made with respect to how different processes will determine their specific